THE ESSENTIAL SEOUL GUIDE

 Take a hike up to N Seoul Tower and down the other side to explore the neighbourhoods around

 Bukhansan National Park

-For a more strenuous hike and some incredible views head up Seoul’s highest peak in Bukhansan National Park, in the north of the city.
-The hike takes around 4-5 hours in total, so best to make a day of it.
+For a more strenuous hike and some incredible views, head up Seoul’s highest peak in Bukhansan National Park.
+It’s in the north of the city and the hike takes around 4-5 hours in total, so best to make a day of it.
 To get to the trailhead, take the subway to Gupabal Station on line 3, take exit 1 and then bus number 704 to Bukhansanseong Ibgu (북한산성).
 There’ll no doubt be plenty of other hikers you can follow if you’re lost!

 The mountains that can be seen behind Gwanghwamun Gate and Gyeongbokgung Palace are home to the old city walls.
-You can hike along them and to the peak of Bugaksan and get a spectacular view over Seoul and the surrounding landscape.
+You can hike along them and up to the peak of Bugaksan, getting a spectacular view of Seoul and the surrounding landscape.

 In 1968 North Korean Special Forces infiltrated these mountains and an assassination attempt was made on the president.
 For nearly 40 years the area was off limits to civilians but re-opened in 2007.
 Parts of the wall are still strictly patrolled and photography is restricted.

 You need a permit to hike, which can be picked up/dropped off at Changuimun gate in the north west, or Malbawi Information Centre in the north east.
 Take your passport or Korean ID card.
 The hike is closed on Mondays but otherwise open Mar – Oct from 9am – 4pm and Nov- Feb 10am – 3pm.
 Check out this site for a map and transport info.